KrishnaSakinala/sakinala/README.md

 Website Twitter Follow

 I'm a Tester, and Teacher!!
-🔭 I just launched my first course: Become A VS Code SuperHero!!
-🌱 I’m currently learning everything 🤣
-👯 I’m looking to collaborate with other content creators 🥅 2020 Goals: Contribute more to Open Source projects ⚡ Fun fact: I love to draw and play guitar / drums Connect with me:

 <!--
 **sakinala/sakinala** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.